maxzintel/dev.to/finding-depth.md

 **The Deets:**
   * Increases neurotrophic factors in the brain by 2-3x!
     * Improves our memory and ability to learn new stuff.
-    * Specifically, this is a result of ~30 mins of cardio.
+    * Specifically, this results from a minimum of ~30 mins of cardio.
   * Increases blood flow to the brain, promoting the formation of new blood vessels/cells.
-  * Releases compounds like norepinephrine, seratonin, and dopamine that make you happier and less emotionally reactive.
+  * Releases compounds like norepinephrine, serotonin, and dopamine that make you happier and less emotionally reactive.
-  * Improving delivery of oxygen to the muscles.
+  * Improves the delivery of oxygen to the muscles.
     * Not sure what the mechanism is, but this has been shown to shrink fat cells, which decreases inflammation!

 ### Laser Mode <a name="laser-mode"></a>